Geerodge/georgemc.co.uk/src/pages/about.md

 #### The Business Boost & Build Newsletter

-First, you should [==subscribe to my newsletter==](/newsletter) for the same tools and strategies I've used to help hundreds of small business owners grow their businesses online.
+First, you should [==subscribe to my newsletter==](/newsletter/) for the same tools and strategies I've used to help hundreds of small business owners grow their businesses online.

-#### Consulting Services
+#### Marketing Services

-I offer one-to-one consulting to select clients.
+I offer digital marketing services and one-to-one consulting to select clients.

 I will help you grow your business with clarity and show you...